katerynaf/security/README.md

 #### Development

-In a development environment, importing this module will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each to disk.
+In a development environment, importing security.py will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each to disk.
 I suggest you add _ before each raw file name to indicate insecure information; then add _* to your .gitignore file to automatically exclude those files from your repository.

-For example, the application is pre-configured to encrypt the raw file _passwords.py (this file is included in this public repo for demonstration purposes, but it should not be included in your own repo).
+For example, the application is pre-configured to encrypt _passwords.py (included in this repo for demonstration purposes - do not include the raw password file in your own repo).
+The file _passwords.py will be encrypted into passwords.py every time you execute your program in your production environment (as defined in DEV_MACHINES).

 #### Production

-In a production environment, importing this module will automatically decrypt and import the original python code into the global namespace.
+In a production environment, importing security.py will automatically decrypt and execute the origianl python file, effectively putting all objects and constants into the global namespace.

 For exqample, if you define python variable constants in _passwords.py, then those variables may then be directly referenced within your code.
 The module assumes that it is in a production environment unless it is running on a machine listed in DEV_MACHINES.

 See hello_world.py for a working example.